Inventory - Decedent Estate

 1) electronically via ePayment online or

-2) via mail by CHECK (no out-of-state checks)or MONEY ORDER
+2) via mail or onsite at court payment by CHECK (no out-of-state checks)or MONEY ORDER

 3) Make checks payable to: “Wayne County Probate Court”

-4) Mail checks/money order along with a letter with your case # referencing what the payment is for to:
+4) Mail or deliver checks/money order along with a letter with your case # referencing what the payment is for to:

 Wayne County Probate Court